+⊠ Yes.

-[] No. If no, describe the current process of notification:
+☐ No. If no, describe the current process of notification: Click or tap here to enter text .

 5.7.11 Appeals processes for background checks

 Lead Agencies must provide for a process that allows child care provider staff members (and prospective staff members) to appeal the results of a background check to challenge the accuracy or completeness of the information contained in the individual's background check report.

-Does the appea als process:
+Does the appeals process:

 i.
 Provide the affected individual with information related to each disqualifying crime in a report, along with information/notice on the opportunity to appeal.

-[x] Yes.
+⊠ Yes.

-[] No. Describe:
+□ No.

 ii.
 Provide the affected individual with clear instructions about how to complete the appeals process for each background check component if they wish to challenge the accuracy or completeness of the information contained in such individual's background report.

-[x] Yes.
+⊠ Yes.

-[] No. Describe:
+□ No.

 iii.
 Ensure the Lead Agency attempts to verify the accuracy of the information challenged by the individual, including making an effort to locate any missing disposition information related to the disqualifying crime.

-[x] Yes.
+⊠ Yes.

-[] No. Describe:
+□ No.

 iv.
 Get completed in a timely manner.

-[x] Yes.
+⊠ Yes.

-[] No. Describe:
+□ No.

 V. Ensure the affected individual receives written notice of the decision.
 In the case of a negative determination, the decision must indicate (1) the Lead Agency's efforts to verify the accuracy of information challenged by the individual, (2) any additional appeals rights available to the individual, and (3) information on how the individual can correct the federal or State records at issue in the case.

-[x] Yes.
+⊠ Yes.

-[] No. Describe: